 Columns can be removed two different ways.
 The first is to right-click any of the columns and select Remove Columns as seen in the screenshot below.

 The columns can be rearranged two different ways as seen in the screenshots below.
 In the first example, columns can be dragged and dropped in the table.
 To do this just click and hold a column header to move that column to a new spot.
-The second example shows the Update View window which can be accessed from the Change Columns option and highlighted below shows that metrics can be moved it up or down the list.
+The second example shows the Table View window which can be accessed from the Change Columns option.

-Every metric has a definition associated with it and you can see this by right-clicking on the column and selecting ‘Explain’.
+Every metric has a definition associated with it, which you can see this by right-clicking on the column and selecting ‘Explain’.

 The Table can be sorted by any column in either ascending or descending order.
 To sort the Table, simply click on the column header that you would like to sort by.
 If the column is unsorted, clicking on the column header once will use that column’s values to sort the Table in ascending order (the arrow next to the column name, circled in screen shot below, will point up).
 Clicking on a column already sorted in ascending order will reverse it, sorting it in descending order (the arrow next to the column name will point down).